When Alexander the Great died, Babylon's market economy was in chaos.

 So far, we've seen that happening in some bond markets, but not others.
 Investing in a bond fund instead of individual bonds can protect you from these variances.

 Few folks properly understand inflation.
-So taking just a little time to figure it
+So taking just a little time to figure it out puts you well ahead of investors who skim headlines or focus on hyperinflation doomsday scenarios.

 Here's to our health, wealth, and a great retirement,